 Hemiarthroplasty

-This procedure replaces only the ball of the shoulder joint while leaving the socket intact.
-It may be used in selected cases, such as certain shoulder fractures or when the socket cartilage is relatively healthy.
+Replaces only the ball of the shoulder joint while leaving the socket intact.
+Used in selected cases, such as certain shoulder fractures or when the socket cartilage is relatively healthy.

 Technology by Johnson & Johnson MedTech